 There are a few structured boosting methods in the literature.
-As we discuss here, none of these is as general and practical as that which we propose here.
-Ratliff et al.\ \cite{Ratliff07boostingstructured} proposed a boosting-based approach for imitation learning based on structured prediction, called maximum margin planning (MMP).
-In the MMPBoost of \cite{Ratliff07boostingstructured}, a demonstrated policy is provided as example behavior for training and the problem is to learn a function over features of the environment that produce policies with similar behavior.
+As we discuss here, all of them are based on gradient boosting, which are not as general as that which we propose here.
+Ratliff et al.\ \cite{Ratliff07boostingstructured,Ratliff2009AR} proposed a boosting-based approach for imitation learning based on structured prediction, called maximum margin planning (MMP).
+Their method is named as MMPBoost.
+To train MMPBoost, a demonstrated policy is provided as example behavior as the input, and the problem is to learn a function over features of the environment that produce policies with similar behavior.
 Although MMPBoost is structured learning in that the output is a vector, it differs from ours fundamentally.
-First, MMPBoost is {\em heuristic} because the optimization procedure is not directly defined on the joint function $ F(\x, \y; \w ) $.
-Second, MMPBoost is based on gradient descent boosting \cite{Mason1999}, and \structboost is built upon fully corrective boosting of Shen and Li \cite{Shen2011Totally}.
-Most importantly, MMPBoost is specifically designed for the planning problem in robotics.
-It remains unclear how MMPBoost can be extended to other general structured learning problems.
+First, the optimization procedure of MMPBoost is not directly defined on the joint function $ F(\x, \y; \w ) $.
+Second, MMPBoost is based on gradient descent boosting \cite{Mason1999}, and \structboost is built upon fully corrective boosting of Shen and Li \cite{Shen2011Totally,Shen2013Fully}.

-Parker \cite{Parker2007} developed a margin-based structured perceptron update and showed that it can incorporate general notions of misclassification cost as well as kernels.
-Although it is called structured boosting, Parker assumed that the dictionary (weak learners) are known {\em a priori}, and the only variable to optimize is the coefficient $ \w $.
-No weak learner training is involved.
-Therefore the method in \cite{Parker2007} is essentially an online version of \svmstruct.
+Parker et al.\ \cite{Parker2006} have also successfully applied gradient tree boosting to learning sequence alignment.
+Later, Parker \cite{Parker2007} developed a margin-based structured perceptron update and showed that it can incorporate general notions of misclassification cost as well as kernels.
+In these methods, the objective function typically consists of an exponential number of terms that correspond to all possible pairs of $ (\y, \y') $.
+Approximation is made to make the computation of gradient tractable \cite{Parker2006}.
 Wang et al.\ \cite{Wang07simpletraining} learned a local predictor using standard methods, e.g., \svm, but then achieved improved structured classification by exploiting the influence of misclassified components after structured prediction, and iteratively re-training the local predictor.
-Again, this approach is heuristic and it is more like a post-processing procedure---it does not directly optimize the structured learning objective.
+This approach is heuristic and it is more like a post-processing procedure---it does not directly optimize the structured learning objective.